 We invest $75k in your company.

 How does the Startmate investment work?

-We invest $75k at a $1m valuation in each one of our companies as soon as you’ve been accepted into the program.
+We invest $75k at your latest valuation in each one of our companies as soon as you’ve been accepted into the program.

 We prefer to invest through a standard SAFE note, which can take as little as a week to complete and money to hit your bank account.
 In case you’re finalising your current round, we’re happy to come in and join the equity round.

 We’re looking for the most ridiculously ambitious founders in Australia.